 - Accept who you are.
 What a boring place this world would be if we all were perfect.
-If that were the case there’d be no airplanes, electricity, technology or hilarious YouTube videos.
+If that were the case, there’d be no airplanes, electricity, technology or hilarious YouTube videos.
 With every mistake we learn, we grow and we understand a little more about life.
-Don’t let embarrassment of screwing up rob you from finding inner peace and accepting who you are — mess ups and all.
+Don’t let the embarrassment of screwing up rob you from finding inner peace and accepting who you are—mess-ups and all.

 We all have flaws, fears, and make mistakes, and that’s perfectly OK.
 It’s our imperfections that make life interesting and they help us grow into a stronger more resilient person.
 We don’t have to strive to achieve the impossible.
 We are designed to be perfectly imperfect.